DragonStorm97/cmake_cpp_project_generator/README.md

 - make [fetchcontent-able](https://www.foonathan.net/2022/06/cmake-fetchcontent/)
 - Refine cicd workflow preset
 - update cicd build-and-test workflow to use a matrix
+- Add Code Coverage to the GitHub workflow
 - CPack/Packaging workflow
 - Extra Libraries (toggled with flags, and using emscripten ports where possible)
 - Ability to add more libraries? (maybe one primary shared library,